microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-running-cloudfoundry.md

     cf push todo-app -p target/todo-app-java-on-azure-1.0-SNAPSHOT.jar
     ```

+Or, you can use maven buildpack which is an experimental project that does not need the source code to be compiled locally.

+    ```bash
+    cf push todo-app -b https://github.com/dmikusa-pivotal/cf-maven-buildpack.git
+    ```

 3. Navigate to the website from your favorite browser.
 You will see this app successfully running in Cloud Foundry on Azure.